andubiel/BRKDEV-2011/README.md

       $ cd BRKDEV-2011.git

-Prepare Immuttable Infrastrucutre Demo
+Prepare Immutable Infrastructure Demo
 ------------

-1) If you haven't done so already use AWS portal to create a private key for SSH to AWS VMs and save to your laptop.
-Copy the .pem file to both tthe ansible and eks directories on your laptop.
+1) If you haven't done so already, use AWS portal to create a private key for SSH to AWS VMs, and save it to your laptop.
+Copy the .pem file to both the ansible and eks directories on your laptop.

 2) Prepare a new image for ASAv VMs
 From the us-west-1 launch an ASAv image from the AWS marketplace.
 Launch the image and create a password for the admin account.
 Save this VM as a new image.
 This step is required to avoid interactive responces during AWSv bootstrapping later.

 3) Glean VPC details
-Using AWS EC2 CLI learn the default VPC id and Subnet
+Using AWS EC2 CLI, learn the default VPC id and Subnet

     $ aws ec2 describe-subnets